-Emergency Generators: A diesel-powered [approximately 800 brake horse power (bhp)] emergency generator would be installed on the M-1 plant site to provide emergency backup power to critical plant functions in the event of a power outage.
-Similarly, a diesel-powered 400 bhp firewater pump generator would be installed to provide power to the firewater pump during fire emergencies.
-Typical internal combustion engine emissions would be released to the atmosphere during the regular maintenance and testing operations of the generators (less than 50 hours per year for each generator) and for periods when the generators may be operating during unscheduled power outages or fire emergencies.
+Emergency Generators: A diesel-powered [nominal 800 brake horse power (bhp)] emergency generator would be installed on the M-1 plant site to provide emergency backup power to critical plant functions in the event of a power outage.
+Similarly, a diesel-powered (nominal 400 bhp) firewater pump generator would be installed to provide power to the firewater pump during fire emergencies.
+Typical internal combustion engine emissions would be released to the atmosphere during the regular maintenance and testing operations of the generators (less than 50 hours per year for each generator) and during periods when the generators may be operating due to unscheduled power outages, fire or other emergencies.